morganjwilliams/pyrolite/docs/source/usage/eg/mineral/mineral.rst

 ------------------------------

 .. note:: This page is currently incomplete and a work in progress.
 Submodule code
-          overview can be found here :mod:`pyrolite.geochem.mineral`
+          overview can be found here :mod:`pyrolite.mineral`